itspatmorgan/unknown-arts-ai/content/docs/patterns/_index.md

 This work is inspired by the academic research paper on AI prompt patterns:
 [A Prompt Pattern Catalog to Enhance Prompt Engineering with ChatGPT](https://arxiv.org/abs/2302.11382)

-## License

-This directory, like the rest of the repository, is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](../LICENSE).
-You are free to share and adapt the content as long as you provide appropriate attribution.